H.266 Codec: What is Versatile Video Coding (VVC)?

 H.266 Codec_ What is Versatile Video Coding (VVC) Image

 Video files are large, and streaming them over the internet would be very difficult if it weren’t for codecs.
-Codecs are continuously developing to optimize this technical workflow, and Versatile Video Coding is on the horizon when it comes to new and improved codecs.
+Codecs are continuously developing to optimize this technical workflow, and Versatile Video Codec is on the horizon when it comes to new and improved codecs.

 In this post, we’re going to discuss everything you need to know about H.266 and Versatile Video Coding (VVC).
 We will discuss the meaning of video codec and what it is used for.